webauthz/handbook/README.md

    authorization server to obtain a `client_id` and `client_token`

 2. Request.
-The client redirects the user to the authorization server with an access request; the request identifies the `client_id` and specifies the requested access `scope` for an authorization `realm`
+The client redirects the user to the authorization server with an access request for a given `realm` and `scope`

 3. Prompt.
-The authorization server prompts the user to allow or deny the request
+The authorization server authenticates the user and then prompts the user to allow or deny the request

 4. Grant.
 The authorization server redirects the user to the client with a temporary `grant_token` ("authorization code" in OAuth 2.0)